BTLA interacts with HVEM

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-The B and T lymphocyte attenuator, BTLA, is one of the co-inhibitory receptors of CD28 superfamily along with CTLA-4 and PD-1.
-BTLA differs from other CD28 members by having an extracellular Ig C-like domain, instead of a V-like one.
-Herpesvirus entry mediator (HVEM) is the external ligand for BTLA, providing the first example of a functional interaction between a TNFR and an Ig superfamily member.
-Binding of HVEM to BTLA delivers an inhibitory signal to T cells.
+The B and T lymphocyte attenuator (BTLA) is a co-inhibitory receptor belonging to the CD28 superfamily, alongside CTLA-4 and PD-1.
+Unlike other members of the CD28 family, BTLA possesses an extracellular Ig C-like domain rather than a V-like domain.
+Its ligand, the Herpesvirus entry mediator (HVEM), represents the first known example of a functional interaction between a TNF receptor (TNFR) family member and an Ig superfamily member.
+The binding of HVEM to BTLA delivers an inhibitory signal to T cells, playing a crucial role in regulating immune responses and maintaining immune homeostasis (Murphy et al. 2006).

 Literature References